surifirstpin/biplus_documentation/docs/README.md

 ### Create and research on any device

-Create, analyse and collective on any device, directly at the point of decision.
+Create, explore and collective on any device, directly at the point of decision.
 Qlik Sense is built from the ground up with responsive mobile design and touch interaction.
 Build analytics apps once, and they’ll work everywhere, on desktop, tablet, or mobile devices
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI4ODI4NzkzM119
+eyJoaXN0b3J5IjpbMTg1NDAxODc4MV19
 -->